-Dr Butler lectures on Romantic Revolutions (Level 2), Travel Writing (Level 3), Gothic Rebels & Reactionaries (Level 3) and The Anthology module (Level 2).
-She also contributes to the MRes in English Research and is a seminar tutor in Foundations of Literature (Level 1).
-Dr Butler co-supervises students at both undergraduate and Masters’ level.
+Dr Butler supports the development of the Periodicals and Print Culture Research Group (PPCRG), co-directed by Prof. Andrew Thacker and Dr Cathy Clay.
+She lectures on the Romantic Revolutions (Level 2), Travel Writing (Level 3), and Gothic Rebels & Reactionaries (Level 3) modules.
+She contributes to the Master's in English Research (MRes) and supervises students at both undergraduate and postgraduate levels.

 - Research Assistant in Travel Writing Studies, NTU (2016-17)